EFWob/RetroRadio/README.md

 These variables can be used (read only!) if the name is preceeded by "~".
 This is also possible for using those in an Input to the RetroRadio.
 That way, we are able to do some neat things.
 Like solving the problem "if volume is below 50 I do not hear anything".
-We have partly solved that for the analog input of a [variable resistor](#first.input.example.volume), but that will only prevent volume settings between 1 and 49 from the
+We have partly solved that for the analog Input of a [variable resistor](#first.Input.example.volume), but that will only prevent volume settings between 1 and 49 from the
-"volume knob" attached to the analog input.
+"volume knob" attached to the analog Input.
 Here is the solution to limit volume settings to 50 to 100 (or 0) only, from any source:
 ```
 in.minvol=src=~volume,map=(50..100=1)(0=2)(=0),onchange=:v_limit,start
 ram.:v_limit=if(?)={.lastv = ~volume}{if(.lastv)={volume=0}{volume=50}}